 - Why should your customer care?
 Every offer has a unique selling proposition.
 Why should visitors claim yours and not your competitors?
 This helps Postclick determine the most persuasive aspects of your campaign to highlight on the landing page.

-The Postclick team uses Instapage, the industry’s only platform capable of creating a personalized post-click landing page for every audience because every segment deserves its own post-click experience.
+Instapage is the industry’s only platform capable of creating a personalized landing page for every audience because every segment deserves its own landing page.

-Conversion happens on the post-click landing page, and Postclick customers see conversion rates 4x higher than the average 4.40%.
+Conversion happens on the landing page, and Instapage customers see conversion rates 4x higher than the average 4.40%.
 When you put Instapage in the hands of conversion experts, even higher conversion rates are achievable.
 Find out how Postclick can improve your conversion rates by contacting the team here.